AS400JPLPC/zig-helix/README.md

         ----------------------------------------

-        Paper Size -&gt; A4 / A3 / Letter
+        Paper Size  ; A4 / A3 / Letter

         Size : A3
 ```